uz1pk/Shrinkly/README.md

 ## Infrastructure
 - Docker
-- Wanted to deploy or GCP or AWS but too expenseive : (
+- Wanted to deploy on GCP or AWS but too expenseive : (

 ![Demo image](/demo/demo.png)